 Therefore, when interpreting the results it is therefore important to ensure that the differences are so large that they can not be explained by random variation alone.
 When we can say this with enough confidence, we say that the difference is statistically significant.

-When creating an Ad Study
+Power Analysis when creating an Ad Study

 The first step happens before the Ad Study has even started: estimating how much data you are likely to need to reach a statistically significant result.
 The estimation tool is built into the Ad Study creation dialog, and you need to supply a few details to get a reliable estimate.